-- Items 3 & 4 review any litigation or bankruptcy history the company may have.
-Any information in these sections should raise a red flag.
-It could indicate problems with that company’s system, both with the franchisor and the franchisees.
+- Items 3 and 4 review any litigation or bankruptcy history the company may have.
+Information in these sections should raise a red flag.
+It could indicate problems with that company’s system, both for the franchisor and the franchisees.

-- Items 5-7 outline the franchise fees, initial investment, and other deposits.
-Perhaps the most important items to prospective owners, this section helps set financial expectations and gives a good idea of how much a particular franchise will cost both upfront and down the road.
+- Items 5 through 7 outline the franchise fees, initial investment, and other deposits.
+Perhaps the most important items to prospective owners, these sections help set financial expectations and give a good idea of how much a particular franchise will cost both up front and down the road.

 - Item 20 provides information about franchises and basic details about their business.

 The bottom line is that the FDD is a key part of the investment process.
 There are a number of articles about the FDD and key things to keep in mind.
-Franchisors are required to provide the document in an effort to be transparent, and it is your responsibility to make sure you’re comfortable with the information and ready to move ahead.
+Franchisors are required to provide the document in an effort to be transparent, and it is your responsibility as a potential franchisee to make sure you’re comfortable with the information and fully ready to move ahead into franchise ownership.

-If you’re interested in a low-cost franchise with a recurring revenue model in an innovative industry, check out the Pool Scouts Franchise website for more information.
+If you’re interested in a low-cost franchise with a recurring revenue model in an innovative industry, check out the Pool Scouts franchise opportunity for more information.